mathgladiator/adama-lang/reference/src/examples/hearts.md

   if (op[3] as player) {
     player4 = player.link;
   }
-  // what does an await on no_one mean, it means the whole thing is fucked
+  // what does an await on no_one mean, it means the whole thing is botched

   // we really need a future array since this has some awkward stuff future<maybe<CardDecision[]>> pass1 = pass_channel.choose(player1, @convert<CardDecision>(iterate deck where owner==player1), 3);